gethop-dev/hop-documentation/docs/source/how-to/delete-aws-resources/main.rst

 --------------------------

 Cloudformation will create a database snapshot before deleting the instance.
-If you are not interested in keeping it you can remove it from the RDS Console.
+If you are not interested in keeping it, you can remove it from the RDS Console.

 In the RDS sidebar go to ``Snapshots``, and find and delete the snapshot.